babayoga101/SkriptDrugs/README.md

 - Happy Powder [Sugar]
 - Glistening Prickles [Cactus]
 - Power Crystals [Ice]
+- Moonshine [Barley + Awkward Potion]

 Suggestions are always welcome!
 File them under the "Issues" section with the tag "Suggestions".
+Find a bug?
+File it under the "Issues" section with the tag "Suggestions".

 How to install:
  - Download this repository by clicking "Download as ZIP"